 The primary strategy for preventing the transportation of Earth organisms to Mars is to be sure that the hardware intended to reach the planet is clean.
-The Mars Science Laboratory Rover will comply with requirements to carry a total of no more than 300,000 bacterial spores on any surface from which the spores could get into the martian environment.
+The Mars Science Laboratory Rover complies with requirements to carry a total of no more than 300,000 bacterial spores on any surface from which the spores could get into the martian environment.
 Many of the techniques for cleaning spacecraft surfaces and then checking them for biological cleanliness have been used successfully for many years and work very well.

 The primary challenge posed by Mars Science Laboratory in the area of planetary protection is that it is so much bigger than earlier Mars landers.
-Because it is bigger, there is more surface area to clean and test.
-That results in more time and effort.
+Because it is bigger, there was more surface area to clean and test.
+That resulted in more time and effort.
 Also, because the planetary protection cleanliness requirement is a per-spacecraft requirement, it is harder to meet the requirement the larger the spacecraft gets!

-Mars Science Laboratory will use two new technologies to streamline the assessment of whether the spacecraft is biologically clean enough to meet its planetary protection goals.
+Mars Science Laboratory used two new technologies to streamline the assessment of whether the spacecraft was biologically clean enough to meet its planetary protection goals.
 These are newer and faster ways to measure whether the surfaces are clean enough for engineers to proceed to the next level of assembly.
 One is called the Limulus Amebocyte Lysate (LAL) Assay and the other is the Adenosine Triphosphate (ATP) Assay.
 Each detects the presence of molecules that are typically associated with microbes that might still be on the hardware and takes less than an hour.
 If results from the LAL and ATP Assays are low (good) enough, then assembly may continue.
-To meet the formal planetary protection cleanliness requirement, Mars Science Laboratory will also use the traditional 3-day biological assay that checks for bacterial growth in cultivation dishes.
+To meet the formal planetary protection cleanliness requirement, Mars Science Laboratory also used the traditional 3-day biological assay that checks for bacterial growth in cultivation dishes.